Near Pontypool, Afan Lwyd Valley

 The last faces to be worked in the Blaenserchan ‘take’ were the G8 and G9, but they were worked from the Six Bells Colliery and closed in February 1987.

-From the sinking to nationalisation there were 34 fatalities at this colliery.
-Eighteen of them were through falls of roof and seven were through haulage accidents.
+From the sinking to nationalisation, there were 34 fatalities at this colliery.
+Eighteen of them were through falls of the roof and seven were through haulage accidents.
 These are some of them:

-Some of those that died at this mine:
+Some of those who died at this mine:

 Some Statistics: